Request a CatalogContact Us

 Help!
 How can I fit in everything I need to teach my children when we have dentist's appointments, soccer practice, and a new baby?

-Our 30-36 week plans are based on a four-day week, with Wednesdays left open in the primary grades.
-This weekly 'flex-day' can be used for extra-curricular activities, Mass attendance, or appointments.
+In the primary grades, our 30-36 week plans are based on a four-day week, with Wednesdays left open.
+This weekly “flex-day” can be used for extra-curricular activities, Mass attendance, or appointments.

 Return to top